 How Can I Apply?

-Note: We are no longer accepting applications for Spring 2017 grants.
-Applications received by September 8, 2017 will receive first consideration for the Fall 2017 grant cycle.
+Note: Doyle applications received by September 8, 2017 will receive first consideration for the Fall 2017 grant cycle.

 To apply for either the curriculum enrichment or the Doyle diversity grant, submit our online application.
 You will be asked to provide a brief description of the proposed activity or event, an account of how you think this activity or event will deepen the intellectual engagement of students enrolled in your class, and a budget indicating the total amount requested and how the money will be spent.
 If awarded a grant, you must agree to write a report detailing the students’ experience and assessing the overall merits of the project.